Professorial Fellow, Mary MacKillop Institute for Health Research, ACU

 Professor Kanis is one of three Professorial Fellows in the Bone Health and Fractures Research Program, forming an integral part of our collaborative research program entitled ‘Closing the Gap in Fracture Risk Assessment and Management’.
 The Professorial Fellows’ expertise in the clinical research of osteoporosis underpins the individual projects that together form MMIHR’s program of musculoskeletal research.
 Professor Kanis’s expertise in fracture risk assessment guides our work utilising different cohort studies from around the world to ultimately produce an updated fracture risk tool that incorporates risk of falls, other relevant chronic conditions associated with ageing such as loss of muscle mass.

-Prof Kanis has demonstrated a keen interest in fostering excellence in the early career researcher and PhD candidates in the Musculoskeletal Health and Ageing research team.
+Prof Kanis has demonstrated a keen interest in fostering excellence in the early career researcher and PhD candidates in the Institute.